-The book chronicles the story of Melrose whiskey and its guiding family, the Goldsboroughs of Baltimore, MD*.
-The founders of great American drink companies represented all kinds: German immigrants, some Jews; Italians (prominent for wine and brandy); old-stock frontier people like Jack Daniel; Irish immigrants of the 1800s; old Catholic English families, long associated with Maryland but many of whom decamped to Kentucky; and one or two like the Goldsboroughs.
+The book chronicles the story of Melrose whiskey and its guiding family, the Goldsboroughs of Baltimore, Maryland.* The founders of great American drink companies represented all kinds: ethnic German immigrants, not a few Jews; Italians (prominent especially for wine and brandy); old-stock frontier settlers like Jack Daniel; often Catholic, Irish immigrants of the 1800s; and old Catholic English families, long associated with Maryland but many of whom had moved to Kentucky; and one or two like the Goldsboroughs.

 The Goldsboroughs were American nobility.
 They traced their heritage to a prosperous past in England where the hamlet of Goldsborough still dots the map, near Harrogate (Leeds).
 The maternal line of Melrose’s founder includes French nobility.

 The first Goldsborough, Nicholas, came in 1669 and settled on Kent Island, on the East Shore, Maryland.

 For scoff if you like at background and tradition, the manufacture of Melrose is altogether different from that familiar American saga of the boy who rose from obscurity to riches by his energies and wits.
 The sensitivity and loyalty to quality so necessary in the preservation of this whiskey are distinctly family characteristics.
 As the ability to make Persian rugs, Swiss watches, and other precious hand-made products is in-bred and handed down from craftsman to craftsman, so the production of Melrose is dependant on traits that spring from inheritance and tradition.

 A suave explanation this is, like the Melrose whiskey no doubt.